8 Best Buffer Alternatives: Free Plans, Lifetime Deals, No Per-Channel Bills

 - Free plan for a single brand

-- Strong analytics well beyond Buffer's
+- Analytics go well beyond Buffer's

 - No content recycling